 'The passion for social justice in SSPSSR was palpable and made my lecturers some of the best teachers I have ever had.
 In addition, the support and encouragement I received from academic staff was invaluable.
 Prior to studying at Kent, I never thought of myself as particularly academic, but the academic staff in SSPSSR saw my potential and taught me to see it too.
 I will always be immensely grateful for this.'

-Poppy McGrath graduated from Kent with a BA in Criminology and Sociology in 2018.
+Poppy McGrath graduated from Kent with a BA in Criminology and Sociology.
 She is now a Future Pupil Barrister (Crime) having secured an offer of pupillage from 9 King’s Bench Walk, a barristers’ chambers with particular expertise in high level crime such as Homicide and Manslaughter.
-Whilst waiting to begin her pupillage in October, Poppy is tutoring students in English, Religious Studies, Drama, Public Speaking, Sociology and Law.
+Whilst waiting to begin her pupillage, Poppy tutored students in English, Religious Studies, Drama, Public Speaking, Sociology and Law.
 She also mentors A level students who are interested in pursuing law.

 Can you tell us why you chose to study Criminology and Sociology for your BA degree?